 To explore the data by year, we've created this interactive bubble chart.
 In its preset format, each bubble represents a song that has charted thus far in 2016.
 You can toggle the year parameter to change the year shown.
 Again, click on a bubble to pull up the corresponding song in the Spotify player.

 A final point: 2016 has provided a little bit of music nostalgia.
 Even as pop, rap, and country have collectively occupied 86% of the Hot 100 spots this year, there have been flashes of music from bygone eras.
-Prince, the Minneapolis icon who died in April, has eight songs to his credit that have reached the Hot 100 this year.
-That’s tied for the most among everyone not named Drake or Beyonce.
-Then there’s David Bowie, another legend whose career began in the early ’60s.
-Three of his songs have touched the Hot 100 in 2016, more than any other active rock band can claim.
-Though rock and soul have fallen out of the mainstream, Americans continue to hold onto artists from each genre’s peak years.
+David Bowie has had four songs touch the Hot 100 in 2016, more than any other active rock band can claim.
+Then there's Prince, the Minneapolis icon who died in April, who has eight Hot 100 songs to his credit this year.
+That's tied for the most among everyone not named Drake or Beyonce.
+Though rock and soul have fallen out of the mainstream, Americans continue to hold onto artists from each genre's peak years.

 The data collection process for this project was intensive.
 We had already scraped data from Billboard's website for this DataFace post about the hometowns of popular American musicians.
 So after refreshing the dataset compiled for that post in October 2015, we had every Hot 100 list dating back to 1958.
 All we had to do was find a way to categorize the songs into their respective genres.
 Surely there was a website, an API, a random spreadsheet floating around somewhere on the Internet that would have this data for free.
 Yet despite our best efforts, we couldn't find anything that provided genre categorization for every song in our dataset, let alone even close.